SamStenner/nanoGPT/README.md

 > Why did the chicken cross the road?
-To get to the other side!
+To get to the other side! (of the data center when your single GPU can't keep up with training speeds)

 # nanoGPT